RaoOfPhysics/apostilb.github.io/_posts/2015-07-25-bear-foraging.md

 _Foraging for food takes precedence over staying cool_

 Grizzly bears have a dilemma.
-They only have about seven months a year to eat 12 months' worth of food before they go into hibernation.
+They only have about seven months a year to eat 12 months' worth of food, since they hibernate for the remaining five months.
 This imperative to eat is at odds with high temperatures during the best feeding months.
 Bears don't have sweat glands, yet they must develop thick under-fur and a layer of fat for the winter.
 Do the bears reduce their activity to beat the heat, or do they stick to their eating mission?

 Wildlife researchers followed small groups of grizzlies in British Columbia and recorded their activities.
-Previous research has found that bears reduce their activity levels when temperatures reached 20&deg;C (68&deg;F).
+Previous research found that other types of bears reduce their activity levels when temperatures reached 20 &deg;C.
-The researchers hypothesized that bears would be more active for longer periods during the summer while foraging for berries, the major high-energy food in the ecosystem they studied.
-On the other hand, since it is challenging for bears to dissipate their body heat, they could also become more nocturnal and less active when it's hot.
+The researchers anticipated that grizzly bears would either be more active for longer periods during the summer while foraging for berries (the major high-energy food in the ecosystem they studied), or they would become more nocturnal and less active when it's hot (since it is challenging for bears to dissipate their body heat).

 ![Grizzly bear in Denali, Alaska]({{ site.url }}/images/2015-07-25-bear-foraging.jpg)